sslash/sslash.github.io/_posts/2014-09-25-Working Title That Has Got Something To Do With Gardr, Ads, HTML5 and JS.md

 grunt serve
 ```

 Voila.
-Beautifull web app with banner.
+Beautifull webapp with banner.

 ## Summary

-We have looked at an efficient and safe plug-n-play solution to embedding ads and other third party content.
-We'we had great success with this on Finn.no.
+In this article we have looked at an efficient and safe (almost plug-n-play) solution to embedding ads and other third party content.
+We have had great success with this on Finn.no.
 Hopefully more people will start using this.

 What's next